What Is a Public Record Under Florida Law?

 all documents, papers, letters, maps, books, tapes, photographs, films, sound recordings, data processing software, or other material, regardless of the physical form, characteristics, or means of transmission, made or received pursuant to law or ordinance or in connection with the transaction of official business by any agency.

 Two pieces of that sentence do almost all the work.
-First, the list is open ended: it ends with or other material, and adds regardless of the physical form, characteristics, or means of transmission.
-Format is irrelevant.
-Second, the trigger is functional: made or received pursuant to law or ordinance or in connection with the transaction of official business.
-Whether something is a public record depends on what it is for, not what it looks like.
+First, the list is open-ended.
+It ends with or other material.
+It adds regardless of the physical form, characteristics, or means of transmission.
+Format does not matter.
+Second, the trigger is functional.
+The phrase is made or received pursuant to law or ordinance or in connection with the transaction of official business.
+Whether something is a public record depends on what it is for.
+Not what it looks like.

-The right of access sits at section 119.07(1)(a), and the constitutional source sits at article I, section 24 of the Florida Constitution.
-Florida courts read the access right broadly and the exemptions narrowly.
+The right of access sits at section 119.07(1)(a).
+The constitutional source sits at article I, section 24 of the Florida Constitution.
+Florida courts read the access right broadly.
+They read the exemptions narrowly.

 The functional test: made or received in connection with official business

 The phrase that decides most close calls is in connection with the transaction of official business.
-The question is not whether the material was finalized, signed, approved, used, distributed, or stored in a particular place.
-The question is whether it was created or received in the course of doing the agency's work.
+The question is not whether the material was finished, signed, approved, used, sent out, or stored in a certain place.
+The question is whether it was made or received while the agency was doing its work.

-That framing matters because agencies often try to recharacterize records out of the statute.
-Common moves include calling something a personal note, an internal working paper, a transitory communication, or a tool of thought.
+That framing matters.
+Agencies often try to relabel records out of the statute.
+Common moves: calling something a personal note.
+An internal working paper.
+A transitory message.
+A tool of thought.
 None of those labels controls the analysis.
 If the material was made or received as part of official business, it is a record.
 The label the agency puts on it does not change that.

 Format does not matter